 The amount of storage included will depend on the Apple One bundle you go for: Individual, Family, or Premier.
 These offer 50GB, 200GB, and 2TB of iCloud+ storage, respectively.
 If you already use one or two paid Apple services, it may well make sense to upgrade to Apple One to save on your subscriptions.

-Since iCloud+ is essentially just a rebrand of Apple's paid-for storage tiers, the places you can use I have remained unchanged.
+Since iCloud+ is essentially just a rebrand of Apple's paid-for cloud storage tiers, the places you can use it remain unchanged.
 Support for iCloud, and therefore iCloud+, is built into every modern Apple device running iOS, iPadOS, macOS, watchOS, or tvOS.

 As well as using the best iPhone and iPad devices with iCloud+, you can also use iCloud.com to manage your account, find lost items, and even restore certain types of content.

-Will I be able to share my iCloud+ storage with family?
+Can I share my iCloud+ storage with family?

 How do I sign up for iCloud+?

-Existing iCloud subscribers will be upgraded to iCloud+ automatically this fall.
-If you're already on a paid iCloud account or subscribe to the Apple One bundle, there will be no action required.
+Existing iCloud subscribers will be upgraded to iCloud+ automatically when updating devices to iOS 15 or iPadOS 15.
+If you're already on a paid iCloud account or subscribe to the Apple One bundle, there will be no action required beyond updating your devices.

 If you're on the free 5GB iCloud plan, you can upgrade your iCloud storage at any point in the Settings or System Preferences app on your iOS device or Mac.